Spinophorosaurus: Classification

 Cladogram based on Nair and Salisbury, 2012, which supports a basal position of Spinophorosaurus:

 Cladogram based on Xing and colleagues, 2015, which supports a more derived position within Eusauropoda:

+A 2022 study by palaeontologist Xin-Xin Ren and colleagues found Spinophorosaurus to be the basalmost mamenchisaurid, sharing eight derived features with this group.
+These researchers also found other non-Asian taxa (Rhoetosaurus from Australia and Wamweracaudia from Africa) to be mamenchisaurids, and concluded that the group was more widespread than previously thought.
+While they could not determine where the group originated, they stated it must have been widespread across Asia and Africa during the late Early to Middle Jurassic, before Laurasia and Gondwana disconnected during the late Middle to Late Jurassic.

 Evolution

 As one of the most completely known basal sauropods, Spinophorosaurus has helped to shed light on the early evolution and palaeobiogeography of the group.
 This has been unclear due to a sparsity of Early and Middle Jurassic remains, particularly outside Asia.
 Remes and colleagues found that Spinophorosaurus shares features with Middle Jurassic East Asian sauropods (especially in the neck and tail vertebrae, scapula and humerus) but is very dissimilar from Lower and Middle Jurassic South American and Indian taxa (differences include the shape and development of vertebra features and shape of the scapula and humerus).
-They suggested this could be explained by the Middle Jurassic sauropod faunas of Laurasia (the northern supercontinent of the time) and South Gondwana (the southern supercontinent) having been separated by geographic barriers.
+They suggested this could be explained by the Middle Jurassic sauropod faunas of Laurasia and South Gondwana having been separated by geographic barriers.
 Earlier it was believed that sauropods were distributed across the supercontinent Pangaea (which was composed of Laurasia and Gondwana) during the Early and early Middle Jurassic.

-It had relatively little diversity, until the continent broke up and led to sauropod groups evolving in isolation through vicariance during the late Middle and Late Jurassic.
+Pangaea had relatively little diversity, until the continent broke up and led to sauropod groups evolving in isolation through vicariance during the late Middle and Late Jurassic.
 Spinophorosaurus shows that features once thought to be derived among East Asian sauropods are rather plesiomorphic (ancestral traits) among eusauropods (eusauropods that colonised Laurasia retained the basal features also seen in Spinophorosaurus).
 The eusauropods which colonised South Gondwana were a specialised line of the group which had lost said ancestral features during isolation.
 Remes and colleagues noted that more evidence was needed to support these interpretations but were confident that there was a connection between Jurassic sauropods of North Africa, Europe, and East Asia.